renovate-bot/zw/community/zsh_plugin_standart.md

 1. Plugin managers: [ZI](https://github.com/z-shell/zi), [Zinit](https://github.com/zdharma-continuum/zinit).

-## 7. Plugin Manager Activity Indicator - [ activity-indicator ]
+## 7. Plugin Manager Activity Indicator {#activity-indicator}

+> [ activity-indicator ]

 Plugin managers should set the `$zsh_loaded_plugins` array to contain all previously loaded plugins and the plugin currently being loaded (as the last element).

 This will allow any plugin to:

 1. Check which plugins are already loaded.

 2. Check if it is being loaded by a plugin manager (i.e. not just sourced).

 The first item allows a plugin to e.g. issue a notice about missing dependencies.

 Instead of issuing a notice, it may be able to satisfy the dependencies from resources it provides.

 For example, the `pure` prompt provides a `zsh-async` dependency library within its source tree, which is normally a separate project.
 Consequently, the prompt can decide to source its private copy of `zsh-async`, having also reliable `$0` defined by the previous section (note: `pure` doesn’t normally do this).

 The second item allows a plugin to e.g. set up `$fpath`, knowing that plugin manager will not handle this: